dpharris/OlcbRefresh/README.md

 ```

 ## How Does the Application Interact with the Codebase?
-The programmer of teh Application is responsible to:
+The programmer of the Application must:
  - Choose the NodeID - this must be from a range **controlled** by the manufacturer - ie **you**.
  - Write the **CDI/xml** describibg the node and its node-variables, including its eventIDs.
  - Write a **MemStruct{}** that matches the xml description.